alarmfox/wellness-nutrition/README.md

 - HTTP-only cookies prevent XSS attacks
 - Admin endpoints are protected by role-based middleware
 - SQL queries use parameterized statements to prevent SQL injection
+- CSRF token in all forms and API
+- Singed cookies with HMAC-SHA256

 ## Migration from Next.js